SemanticMediaWiki/SemanticMediaWiki/docs/technical/hooks.md

 - `SMW::FileUpload::BeforeUpdate` to add extra annotations before the store update is triggered

+### 2.5

+`SMW\SQLStore\Installer` defines:

+- `SMW::SQLStore::AfterCreateTablesComplete` to add extra tables after the create process as been finalized
+- `SMW::SQLStore::AfterDropTablesComplete` to removed extra tables after the drop process as been finalized

 For implementation details and examples, see the [integration test](https://github.com/SemanticMediaWiki/SemanticMediaWiki/blob/master/tests/phpunit/Integration/SemanticMediaWikiProvidedHookInterfaceIntegrationTest.php).

 ## Other available hooks